Diving with Manta Rays

 Order name: Batoides

-Common name: Mantaray
+Common name: Manta ray

-Scientific name: Manta Birostris
+Scientific name: Manta Birostris and Manta Alfredi

 Distinguishing Features

-Also known as "devil ray" with graceful pectoral 'wings', manta rays are easily recognised by their paddle-like cephalic lobes projecting forward from the front of the head (actually extensions of the pectoral fins, supported by radial cartilages), and a very broad, rectangular terminal mouth.
+They can grow to 6.7m wide, weigh up to 1,400 kg, and are the largest of all rays.
+The Spanish word for blanket is 'manta' and aptly describes the unique body shape of this animal.
+With graceful pectoral 'wings', manta rays are easily recognised by their paddle-like cephalic lobes projecting forward from the front of the head (actually extensions of the pectoral fins, supported by radial cartilages), and a very broad, rectangular terminal mouth.

-There are also regional differences in manta ray colour patterns.
+There are also regional differences in colour patterns.
 For example, specimens from the eastern Pacific often feature dusky to mostly black undersurfaces, while those from the western Pacific are typically snow white underneath.

 Behaviour

-A manta ray is capable of rapid speed and juveniles sometimes leap well clear of the water, landing with a loud slap, sometimes performing 2 or 3 of these jumps in succession.
+They are capable of rapid speed and juveniles sometimes leap well clear of the water, landing with a loud slap, sometimes performing 2 or 3 of these jumps in succession.
 The act seems to be playing or social behaviour - the great, crashing splash of their re-entries can often be heard from miles away.
 Getting rid of parasites may also play a role, much like breeching whales.

-Mantarays frequently visit reef-side "cleaning stations" to let cleaner wrasse remove small parasites from skin and gill cavities, sometimes several lining up to wait their turn.
+Manta rays frequently visit reef-side "cleaning stations" to let cleaner wrasse remove small parasites from skin and gill cavities, sometimes several lining up to wait their turn.

-Seemingly inquisitive, manta rays may sometimes approach and even solicit attention from divers, apparently enjoying the tactile stimulation provided by human contact as well as the bubbles from scuba units.
+Seemingly inquisitive, manta rays sometimes approach and even solicit attention from divers, apparently enjoying the tactile stimulation provided by human contact as well as the bubbles from scuba units.
 In areas frequented by divers, however, they often become very wary and cease to approach.

-Touching a manta ray, even if they present their bellies for a rub, will remove some of the mucus that protects the against marine infections.
+Touching a manta ray, even if they present their bellies for a rub, will remove some of the mucus that protects them against marine infections.
 Stay within their vision and let them decide if they want to approach you.
 Although some manta rays seem to enjoy the bubbles from the SCUBA unit on their bellies, avoid exhaling bubbles into their face, as it may scare them off.

 Feeding Habits